Official film description...

 Rating from our film jury...

-“Manufactured Landscapes” is an intelligent film, rather demanding than entertaining, which stimulates mind and soul.
-The film ist suitable for vocational schools, high schools, universities as well as for companies and educated multiplicators.
+“Manufactured Landscapes” is an intelligent film, more demanding than entertaining, which stimulates mind and soul.
+The film ist suitable for vocational schools, high schools, universities as well as for companies and educated multipliers.

 The well-made documentary explains contexts clearly and draws parallels to our daily lives.
 The treated issue is not necessarily new, but highly relevant and clearly treats our planet as ecological basis of life.